civitas-cerebrum/emtp/README.md

 - All paths are resolved relative to project root
 - Unicode characters in questions are automatically normalized
 - Temporary directories are created automatically
-- Web content is scraped directly into markdown format using self-hosted Firecrawl
+- Web content is scraped directly into markdown format using Firecrawl (configurable for local or external instances)
 - The full pipeline skips OCR processing since Firecrawl provides clean markdown output